alexanderwendt/sklearn_ml_toolbox/README.md

-# The Machine Learning Toolbox
+# The SKLearn Machine Learning Toolbox
 The Machine Learning Toolbox represents a complete tool-chain of data preparation, data analysis, model training and prediction of unknown data.
 The machine learning toolbox is supposed to be used for primary small and middle sized, structured datasets.